 655 W. Mitchell St., B74

 Arlington, TX 76010

-If you are delivering samples in person, please visit us on the 4th floor of the ERB building in lab ERB474.
+If you are delivering samples in person, please visit us in the basement of the SEIR building.